-A. Tidal influence is well documented throughout the Gippsland Lakes, and is known to be about ± 0.3 metres at Lakes Entrance, ± 0.2 metres at Metung and ± 0.03 metres in Lake Wellington.
+A. Tidal influence is well documented throughout the Gippsland Lakes, and is known to be about $\pm 0.3$ metres at Lakes Entrance, $\pm 0.2$ metres at Metung and $\pm 0.03$ metres in Lake Wellington.
 The entrance channel, and Reeve and Hopetoun Channels are constrictions that reduce the effect of Bass Strait tides on the Lakes.
 Storm surges in Bass Strait can last for days and therefore have a major effect on the water levels in the lakes.
 Studies show that the water level rises during storms are not affected by the depth of the entrance channels.

-Q. What is the Department of Environment, Land, Water and Planning's responsibility?
+Q. What is the Department of Energy, Environment and Climate Action (DEECA) responsibility?

-A. Under the Marine and Coastal Act 2018, the Department of Environment, Land, Water and Planning is the Victorian government organisation that determines the acceptability of Gippsland Ports' application to dredge the entrance and inner channels of the Gippsland Lakes.
+A. Under the Marine and Coastal Act 2018, the Department of Energy, Environment, and Climate Action is the Victorian government organisation that determines the acceptability of Gippsland Ports' application to dredge the entrance and inner channels of the Gippsland Lakes.

-Q. On what grounds did the Department of Environment, Land, Water and Planning approve the project?
+Q. On what grounds did the Department of Energy, Environment and Climate Action approve the project?